 - Make notes of what went wrong from the above steps.

-- Using your notes, make the same changes from step 3-5 to the live site, leaving out the plugin or theme update(s) that caused problems.
+- Using your notes, make the same changes from steps 3-5 to the live site, leaving out the plugin or theme update(s) that caused problems.

 - Contact theme and plugin developers about the problems you encountered.
-For WordPress, check the support forums for known issues and log any new, genuine bugs by creating a ticket at https://core.trac.wordpress.org/newticket.
+For WordPress, check the support forums for known issues and log any new, genuine bugs by creating a ticket.

-- Update WordPress core files last after updating plugins and themes (in that order).
+- Update the core files last after updating plugins and themes (in that order).

 Don’t Worry If You Forgot to Update WordPress